-- 6. The terms and conditions included in this document, together with the documents identified in this section, constitute the terms of the contract and apply to you from the moment you accept an offer of a place with the University.
+- 6. The Terms and Conditions included in this document, together with the documents identified herein, constitute the terms of the contract and apply to you from the moment you accept an offer of a place with the University.
 The contract may be updated each year and varied to comply with consumer or other law, to comply with the requirements of our regulators (such as the Office for Students) or to reflect best practice.
 Where changes are made, these will normally be brought into effect at the start of the following academic year.
 However, in certain circumstances it may be necessary for the changes to be implemented during the course of an academic year.
-The University will notify students of any changes to these terms and conditions as soon as reasonably practicable. - 7.
-Such changes are generally either minor in terms of student impact, or are made in the students' interest (or both).
-The procedure for proposing, discussing, and agreeing to any such changes will usually involve the approval of the Executive Committee (ExCo) and as such will involve consultation with the President of the Student Union.
-If however you feel that you will be negatively impacted as a result of any such change, in the first instance please raise the matter with the Head of Admissions.
-If you remain unhappy you may raise a complaint under the Complaints Procedure for Students, where your complaint will be considered in
+The University will notify students of any changes to these Terms and Conditions as soon as reasonably practicable. - 7.
+Such changes are generally either minor in terms of student impact, or are made in the students' interests (or both).
+The procedure for proposing, discussing, and agreeing to any such changes will usually involve the approval of the Executive Committee (ExCo).
+If, however, you feel that you will be negatively impacted as a result of any such change, in the first instance please raise the matter with the Head of Admissions.
+If you remain unhappy you may raise a complaint under the Complaints

-- accordance with that policy, with a broad range of remedies available should your complaint be upheld.
+- Procedure for Students, where your complaint will be considered in accordance with that policy, with a broad range of remedies available should your complaint be upheld.
 If you remain unhappy after the conclusion of that procedure you may be able to complain to the OIA. - 8.
-You will be asked to review the terms and conditions each year, and on enrolling or re-enrolling with the University, you are agreeing that you have read, understood, and accepted our current terms and conditions.
-If you are unhappy with any change to these terms and conditions you will be able to follow the Complaints Procedure for Students. - 9.
-You can find past year's terms and conditions, and a summary of the main changes from year to year here.
+You will be asked to review the Terms and Conditions each year, and on enrolling or re-enrolling with the University, you are agreeing that you have read, understood, and accepted our current Terms and Conditions.
+If you are unhappy with any change to these Terms and Conditions you will be able to follow the Complaints Procedure for Students. - 9.
+Past years' Terms and Conditions and a summary of the main changes from year to year are available here.